-Chicken scallopini with mushrooms and artichokes – this is simply the most delicious chicken scallopini: sautéed mushrooms and artichokes, smoky pancetta and tangy capers in luscious, lemon butter sauce – simply divine!
+Chicken scallopini with mushrooms and artichokes – this is simply the most delicious chicken scallopini: sautéed mushrooms and artichokes, pancetta and tangy capers in luscious, lemon butter sauce – simply divine!

 I’ve been excited to try new recipes and post the best here, and I’ve forgotten about tried and true gems like this one – chicken scallopini with mushrooms and artichokes, smoky pancetta, tangy capers and luscious lemon butter sauce!
 Just the ingredients list should be enough for you to start drooling, but let me just reiterate – this dish is simply divine!
 It won’t be a stretch if I say that this is my favorite chicken recipe.